In this article

 Once you have primary context, you direct it across every output your project needs.
 From my initial MCP server context, I generated:

-- Working implementation accounting for our specific architecture
+• Working implementation accounting for our specific monorepo architecture

-- Comprehensive local testing plan with executable code snippets
+• Comprehensive local testing plan with executable verification steps

-- An internal testing guide that turns a complex setup into a 5-minute process
+• Internal documentation that turns complex setup into a 5-minute process

-- Compelling team communication linking everything together and requesting support in verifying the final product
+• Team communication linking everything together and requesting verification support

-- Initial blog post and social media content
+• External blog post and social media content announcing the release

 Same context.
 Multiple applications.
 Half the time it would have taken traditionally.

-The LLM can build on shared understanding instead of starting from zero.
+The LLM builds on shared understanding instead of starting from zero each time.

 Preserve and Shuttle Context